Cookies Policy

 Cookie Name Description Expiry Duration

 __cf_bm The __cf_bm Cookie is a Cookie that is necessary to support Cloudflare Bot Management, currently in private beta.
-As part of our bot management service, this Cookie helps to manage incoming traffic that matches the criteria associated with bots.
+As part of our Bot Management Service, this Cookie helps to manage incoming traffic that matches the criteria associated with bots.
 This is a CloudFoundry Cookie.
 0 Days

-OptanonAlertBoxClosed This Cookie is set by websites using certain versions of the Cookie Law Compliance solution from OneTrust.
-It is set, after visitors have seen a Cookies Information Notice and in some cases, only when they actively close the notice down.
-It enables the website not to show the message more than once to a user.
+OptanonAlertBoxClosed This Cookie is set by Websites using certain versions of the Cookie Law Compliance Solution from OneTrust.
+It is set, after Visitors have seen a Cookies Information Notice and in some cases, only when they actively close the notice down.
+It enables the Website not to show the message more than once to a User.
 The Cookie has a one-year lifespan and contains no personal information.
 364 Days

 4.2 Performance Cookies

 These Cookies allow us to count visits and traffic sources, so that we can measure and improve the performance of our site.
-They help us to know, which pages are the most and least popular and see how visitors move around the site.
+They help us to know, which pages are the most and least popular and to see how visitors move around the site.
 All information that these Cookies collect is aggregated and therefore it is anonymous.
-If you do not allow these Cookies, we will not know, when you have visited our site and we will not be able to monitor its performance.
-There are no Third-Party Performance Cookies on our website.
+If you do not allow these Cookies, we will not know, when you have visited our site and we will not be able to monitor its Performance.
+There are no Third-Party Performance Cookies on our Website.

 First Party Performance Cookies